 Students will work alongside educators and STEM* professionals to engineer solutions to composting, food production, stormwater management and water quality problems.
 Field trip excursions include trips to local natural areas, labs, businesses, and community gardens.

-Who should apply: Young women in grades 9-12 for the 2017-18 school year.
+Who should apply: Young women in grades 9-12 for the 2020-21 school year.
 Applicants should be creative thinkers and willing to work collaboratively with others.
-No engineering experience is necessary, just an interest in the environment and designing, testing, and redesigning products and processes.
+No experience is necessary, just an interest in STEM, the environment, and leadership development.

-Dates: Sessions from 9:00 am to 3:00 pm June 5-9th, 2017.
-Bi-monthly meetings throughout the school year.
+Dates: Summer Camp: Sessions from 9:00 am to 3:30 pm June 1-5th, 2020.
+School Year: Meetings will be scheduled every other month starting in September on Saturdays or occasionally after school and will be determined by participant’s schedules.
 Plan on attending all sessions if you are accepted into the program.

-Cost: $100 program fee to cover materials.
-Lunch will be provided the final day of the program. *Financial aid is available for students who would like to request it.
+Cost: $100 program fee to cover materials. *Financial aid is available for students who would like to request it.

 The electronic application can be submitted online.
 If you print the pdf, please mail, fax or email your application to us at: